This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “The Basic Technique”.

-Explanation: PCR consists of series of steps.
+Explanation: PCR consists of a series of steps.
 Firstly, the reaction mixture is heated so that the strands are separated i.e. their denaturation takes place.
-Then it is again cooled, so that the primers are able to attach.
-Once the primers are attached, synthesis of DNA is allowed.
+Then it is again cooled so that the primers are able to attach.
+Once the primers are attached, the synthesis of DNA is allowed.
 This whole process is repeated.

 6. Which of the following is not a condition for PCR?